ikovic/react-workshop/README.md

 This is a demo project created for React Workshop held at [SeekandHit](https://seekandhit.com/).
-Project is going to be improved incrementally on each workshop, so tags will be available to browse through each workshop content.
+Project is going to be improved incrementally on each workshop, so tags will be available to browse through content of each workshop.

 App renders a google map, and enables you to create a list of favorite places on that map.